GrahamBurns/GrahamBurns/README.md

   - I’m currently working on my game named ["AutoWrld"](https://github.com/GrahamBurns/AutoWrld)

 - 🌱 I’m currently learning
-  - Perlin Noise and Diamond Square to help me create procedurally generated worlds Decision Tree which is helping implement Ai learning to the game.
+  - Perlin Noise and Diamond Square to help me create procedurally generated worlds and Decision Tree, which is helping implement Ai learning to the game.
-  - Aswell as learning methods on path finding
+  - Methods on path finding

 - 📫 How to reach me:
   - grahamburns730@gmail.com

 - ⚡ Fun facts:
   - While I do make pixel art, I do struggle with seeing certain colors.
-  - When I was younger I hated the idea of silent letters then I realize my name has two of them pronounced "gram" spelled "Graham".
+  - When I was younger, I hated the idea of silent letters then I realize my name has two of them pronounced "gram" spelled "Graham".

 <h3 align="left">Connect with me:</h3>
 <p align="left">